 So if you have good work ethic and understand the reality of what it takes to grow a website, you will be setting yourself up for success faster than you think.

-The macro and micro way of boosting rankings.
+Here is the macro and micro way of boosting rankings in Google:

 I will start with the macro because in the end, this is the BIG picture of the whole “system”.
 General, SEO friendly things that you do on your page will have a remarkable and LARGE impact on your overall results.